Jin-Vyral/WildMath-C-Sharp/README.md

 # WildMath-C-Sharp
-C# Class Library for Norman Wildberger
+C# Class Library for Dr. Norman Wildberger's "Maxel Theory"

 The WildMath library defines some of the mathematical structures described by Dr. Wildberger in his Math Foundations series.
 Currently included are Pixel, Maxel, and a generic Mset.